Setting Core Targets

 Either way, this is a cause for concern, so even if you’re working on your own as opposed to being part of a team, do your records, keep your paperwork up to date, and be the rational successful sales person that we know will win the day.

-Tracking these targets should equip with all the skills necessary to deliver great performance in all of these areas, and ensure you gain substantial rewards and a high-flying and accelerating career.
+Tracking these foundation targets should equip you with the measurements necessary to focus on great performance in all of these areas, and ensure you a firm foundation for substantial rewards and a high-flying career.